-SITE, PLAN, MAJOR- Any site plan not classified as a minor site plan or any site plan requiring variances.
+SITE, PLAN, MAJOR - Any site plan not classified as a minor site plan or any site plan requiring variances.

-SITE, PLAN, MINOR - The development plan for three or fewer dwelling units or for one or more lots with an area of 10,000 square feet or less on which is shown the existing and proposed conditions of the development as specified in § 198-12, Site plan details, and with no variances being sought.
+SITE, PLAN, MINOR - The development plan for three or fewer dwelling units or for one or more lots with an area of 10,000 square feet or less on which is shown the existing and proposed conditions of the development as specified in § 198-12, Site plan details.